Algorithms, Computational Complexity, Complex Networks, Wireless & Sensor Networks, Network Security, Mathematical Modeling

 B.S., Zhongshan University; M.Eng., Zhongshan University; Ph.D., Boston University

-Jie Wang is Professor and Chair of Computer Science at the University of Massachusetts Lowell.
+Jie Wang is a Professor of Computer Science at the University of Massachusetts Lowell.
 He is Director of China Partnerships and Director of the Center for Network and Information Security.
 He received a Ph.D. degree in Computer Science from Boston University in 1991, a Master of Engineering degree in Computer Science from Zhongshan (Sun Yat-sen) University in 1985, and a Bachelor of Science degree in Computational Mathematics from Zhongshan University in 1982.
 Professor Wang has over 20 years of teaching experience, as well as security consulting experience in the financial industry.
 His research has been funded continuously by the NSF since 1991.
 His research has also been funded by IBM, Intel, the Natural Science Foundation of China, and other resources.
 He has published over 150 journal and conference papers, four books, and four edited books.
 He is active in professional service, including serving as journal editors, chairing and serving conference program committees and organizing workshops.